adazzle/react-data-grid/README.md

 ###### `sortColumns?: Maybe<readonly SortColumn[]>`

 An array of sorted columns.
+Sorting can be done on multiple columns.

 ###### `onSortColumnsChange?: Maybe<(sortColumns: SortColumn[]) => void>`

-A function called when sorting is changed.
+Callback triggered when sorting changes.

 ```tsx
 import { useState } from 'react';